nonillion-studios/Manga-AI-detector/readme.md

   2: text
   3: sfx
 2. Fine-tune using best.pt
-Create a train.py script or run the command below to fine-tune using transfer learning:
+Create a train.py script or run the code below to fine-tune using transfer learning:

 Python